RunestoneInteractive/RunestoneServer/pip2/source/StringFormatting/Interpolation.rst

    for (name, score) in scores:
       print "Hello " + name + ".
 Your score is " + str(score)

-In this chapter, you will learn to write that in a more readable way:
+In this section, you will learn to write that in a more readable way:

 .. activecode:: interpolation_3